 Alice in Wonderland

-Say, however, that a line were composed of points, whatever that means.
-Now the most common and important application of calculus is to motion, where the independent variable is time t.
-Then if the abstract x-axis is composed of points, its application to time must also be composed of points.
-That is, timethe t-axiswill be composed of points, or, we would say, instants.
-Is that a valid presumption?
+Say, however, that a line were composed of self-existent points.
+That is the assumption of the theory of real numbers.
+Now the most common application of calculus is to motion, where the independent variable is time t.
+Then if the x-axis is composed of points, its application to time must also be composed of points.
+That is, the t-axis will be composed of instants.

-First, like any continuous quantity, time does not inherently consist of intervals; yet we can conveniently make the t-axis consist of any intervals,
+First, like any continuous quantity, time is not inherently composed of intervals; yet we can conveniently decompose time into any intervals,

 any units of measurehours, minutes, secondswe please, however small.